 With summer making itself present, there’s no denying the lack in appetite, especially now that we have the energy from the sun to charge us up.

-I tend to fast by not eating ANYTHING at all (drinking water is needed) a day or two before each major moon phase.
+I tend to fast by not eating ANYTHING at all a day or two before each major moon phase.
 Obviously this means the days in which I fast will vary in frequency and timing.
 I’m not fixed in when I should fast – there’s a kind of intuition from my body that lets me know that its time to fast and by a certain evening every week, I just know that the next day I won’t be eating.

 I find that consciously being aware that the next day I won’t be consuming, I wake up with an abundance of energy, with mini missions in mind and a kind of optimisim that is impossible to shift.
 There’s a kind of determination and light footedness.
 That connection with the higher source – YHWH – God – Allah – The Most High, Almighty! ❤